ImperialCollegeLondon/ngsJulia/ngsPloidy/README.md

 NGSJULIA=~/Software/ngsJulia
 ```

-First, we need a create a file containing probabilities of genotypes and of the major allele being ancestral.
+Unless we wish to use uniform probabilities (as we will see later), first we need a create a file containing probabilities of genotypes and of the major allele being ancestral.
 These probability files can be generated using the following R script:
 ```
 Rscript $NGSJULIA/ngsPloidy/writePars.R --help
 ```